Are all applicants accepted into the Online Program?

 Are only First-Time-Freshman allowed to apply?

-No. Any first-time-freshman, current CU student, re-admit or transfer student can apply for admission into the Online Elementary Program.
+No. Any first-time-freshman, current CU student, re-admit or transfer student can apply for admission into an Online Education Program.
 Analysis of transcripts are done on an individual basis to determine if transfer hours can be applied to the program.

-Does acceptance into the Online Elementary Program mean automatic acceptance into the Teacher Education Program (TEP)?
+Does acceptance into an Online Education Program mean automatic acceptance into the Teacher Education Program (TEP)?

 No. Once admission into the program is granted, candidates must complete certain courses and requirements to be eligible to apply for formal admission to the TEP.